 Get to Disney’s Hollywood Studios well before posted park opening.
-It’s likely the park will open at least 2 hours early through December 8, 2019 and at least 1 hour early through December 31, 2019.
+It’s likely the park will continue to open at 7 am until at least March 2020, regardless of current official park hours.

-Until further notice, the optimal time to arrive at Disney’s Hollywood Studios is between 6:30 and 7 am.
+Until further notice, the optimal time to arrive at Disney’s Hollywood Studios is ~6:30 am.

-DO NOT DO RISE OF THE RESISTANCE FIRST.
-If you’re in an early boarding group and are called back while wait times around the park are low, take your time returning (you have a 2 hour window).
-Do Slinky Dog Dash and other headliners before the crowds arrive.
+If you’re in an early boarding group and are called back while wait times around the park are low, take your time returning.
+Do Slinky Dog Dash and other headliners while lines are shorter.

 If you arrive late (in other words, any time after 8 am), consider park hopping to Epcot while awaiting your evening return time.
 This virtual queue will inflate wait times around DHS, as now the line for every other attraction is effectively a “waiting room” for Rise of the Resistance.

-Boarding groups seem to be called two at a time, with groups through 10 called the moment the attraction opens.
-Staggering after that is slower and more sporadic, so don’t simply linger around the attraction entrance for hours, thinking you’re almost there.
+Boarding groups are called without specific intervals.
+This is especially true later in the day, and after the ride has broken down.
+Don’t simply linger around the attraction entrance for hours, thinking you’re almost there.
 (I say this speaking from experience!)